DigitalState/Assets/references/configurations.md

 # Config

-The DigitalState Authentication microservice configurations registry.
+The DigitalState Assets microservice configurations registry.

 ## Table of Contents